-The activities of enterprises, etc. toward the realization of a green society are basically unlikely to pose problems under the Antimonopoly Act.
+The activities of enterprises, etc. toward the realization of a green society are basically unlikely to pose problems under the Antimonopoly Act most of the time.

-In many cases, the activities of enterprises, etc. toward the realization of a green society are not intended to restrain fair and free competition among them but rather have pro-competitive effects such as promoting the creation of new technologies and excellent goods.
+In many cases, the activities of enterprises, etc. toward the realization of a green society are not intended to restrain fair and free competition among them but rather have pro-competitive effects such as promoting the creation of new technologies and excellent products.
 Such activities are expected to contribute to the interests of general consumers, for example through reduction of greenhouse gas emissions.